University of New Mexico: Recent history

 The university has continued to grow, with expanding enrollment and new facilities.
 In the 1980s, dramatic expansion occurred at the medical center, business school, and engineering school.
 The Centennial Library was also constructed.
 During the 1990s, an Honors College was founded, and the university completed construction of a new bookstore and Dane Smith Hall.
 The Research Park at South Campus was also expanded.

 By this point, the university had one of the largest student and faculty populations of Hispanics and Native Americans in the country.
 A study released in 1995 showed that the number of full-time Hispanic faculty at UNM was four times greater than the national average and the number of Native American teachers five times greater.
 The schools of law and business had some of the largest Hispanic student populations of any university in the country.

 In the first decade of the 2000s, major expansion began on medical facilities on North Campus.
 The current visitor center, a new engineering center, and George Pearl Hall were constructed.
 Renovations and expansions were undertaken on several buildings on Main Campus, along with the creation of a branch campus in Rio Rancho.
 This wave of construction is continuing at present with more projects ongoing.

 In 2016, UNM was the first university in the country to launch a Signature School Program with the Central Intelligence Agency, which enables students to interact with analysts and learn how to join the CIA once they graduate.

 In 2017, the campus became smoke and tobacco free, with the exception of a few designated smoking areas located near the residence halls.
 The New Mexico Department of Health assisted in the effort, paying for signs and stickers around campus as well as a PSA shown during orientation.

 Into the 21st century, UNM has become a major contributor to New Mexico's burgeoning bioscience sector: The university's health sciences and biomedical engineering programs have helped launch 39 health-related startups since 2013, as well as 40 tech startups during the same period.
 Bioscience ventures accounted for 17 of 29 companies, or 58%, that formed from UNM-based research and technology between 2019 and 2022.
 The school has launched several programs and initiatives aimed at fostering more technology startups, often in collaboration with local, state, and federal agencies as well as other southwestern universities.
 In 2021, the Directed Energy Center at UNM became established hrough a cooperative agreement with the Air Force Research Laboratory (AFRL).

 On April 22, 2024, UNM students joined other campuses across the United States in protests and establishing encampments against the Israel–Hamas war and the genocide of Palestinians in Gaza.
 There was support from faculty for the protests, and Jewish participants celebrated Passover.
 However police were called in and made arrests, which led to injuries to students.

-On July 25, 2025, a shooting inside a dormitory left one student dead and another student injured.
+On July 25, 2025, a shooting inside a dormitory left one 14 year-old boy dead and a student injured.
 As a result of the shooting, UNM was placed under shelter-in-place.